Rm-lee/PObox/README.md

 - The front-end is located in the `src/` directory.
 This consists of React and Redux.
 - The Electron/Node backend and db files are all locatated in the `public/` directory.
-- The ipcApi Directory in `public/` contains what you could think of as endpoints which communicate with the database models inturn passing the data back to the front-end through interprocess communication.
+- The ipcApi Directory in `public/` contains what you could think of as endpoints which communicate with the database models in turn passing the data back to the front-end through interprocess communication.
 Electron uses `main` and `renderer` processes.
 More information on Electron's interprocess communication can be found in their api documentation [here](https://www.electronjs.org/docs/api)

 #